When I moved to Prague I imagined it all so differently.

-I believed Prague was gonna be it for me and it really had potential to be so if the God or destiny didn’t have other plants.
+I believed Prague was gonna be it for me and it really had the potential to be so if God or destiny didn’t have other plants.
 Now I’m here.
 Continuing on as nothing happened.
 Losing more friends than making new.
 Putting dreams on hold in order to live a decent life.
 Going to work and going home.
 Learning to cook for one.
 Having Netflix on to cover up the silence of an empty apartment.
 Realizing nothing I have is actually mine and doing anything to actually feel like myself again.

-Truth is, I never felt so lonely or so proud of myself than I do now.
+Truth is, I never felt so lonely or so proud of myself as I do now.
 The loneliness makes you do crazy, out of character shits.
 Like messaging old crushes or setting up a tinder account.

 There is this guy I met on tinder who’s life philosophy was:

 What can you teach me?

 Honestly, I never met such an open and charming person ever and he got me rethinking my life a lot.

 I realized that Prague has taught me a lot about myself.